800 years of progress: what has changed and what remains?

 • Financing sustainable improvements to the justice system– financing justice for the next generation

 Each event will be supported by briefing papers prepared by RAND Europe, an independent, not-for-profit policy research organisation dedicated to improving policy and decision-making through rigorous, objective research and analysis.
-The topics discussed at the five events will be synthesized into a capping report to be published in the Summer of 2026.
+The topics discussed at the five events will be synthesised into a capping report to be published in the Summer of 2026.

 RAND Europe Announced as Research Partner for the Justice for All Series